snowdriftcoop/snowdrift/admin-tools/DATABASE-MANAGEMENT.md

     sdb.sh help

-### Other sdb.sh info
+### Database directory location

-The script is well-commented.
-If you desire, it should be pretty easy to change where the database directory goes.
+At time of writing, it's right in the project root.
+If you desire, it should be pretty easy to change where it goes.
+Please see comments in sdb.sh for details.
 The directory is `.postgres-work`.

+Note, however, that you are getting into developers' territory if you do this: moving your database directory is not yet a documented process.
+Do you need to run `sdb.sh stop` first?
+Are you going to copy your stuff over?
+Should you update .gitignore?
+Etc.

+### sdb Dev Notes

+* The user runs sdb.sh, which then runs the core executable.
+The parameters are propagated.

+* We provide ./sdb-fallback.sh in case there is a problem with build.sh.
+The fallback script locally builds the core sdb executable and then launches it, passing on its parameters.
+Note it compiles sdb.hs every run.

+* The script, sdb.sh, is well-commented.
+It should be easy to maintain/troubleshoot, using those comments.